 for

-[COMMUNITY NAME] a Series of LF Projects, LLC
+eBPF for Windows a Series of LF Projects, LLC

 Adopted ___________

-This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the [COMMUNITY NAME] open source project, which has been established as [COMMUNITY NAME] a Series of LF Projects, LLC (the “Project”).
+This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the eBPF for Windows open source project, which has been established as eBPF for Windows a Series of LF Projects, LLC (the “Project”).
 LF Projects, LLC (“LF Projects”) is a Delaware series limited liability company.
 All contributors (including committers, maintainers, and other technical positions) and other participants in the Project (collectively, “Collaborators”) must comply with the terms of this Charter.

 Mission and Scope of the Project

-The mission of the Project is to [MISSION STATEMENT].
+The mission of the Project is to allow existing eBPF toolchains and APIs familiar in the Linux ecosystem to be used on top of Windows.
+That is, this project takes existing eBPF projects as submodules and adds the layer in between to make them run on top of Windows..

 The scope of the Project includes collaborative development under the Project License (as defined herein) supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.